Prawn, Northern, prawns

 Pandalus borealis, the northern prawn, or cold-water prawn (also known as pink or deepwater shrimp in North America), are crustaceans belonging to the family Pandalidae.
 The species has a wide distribution throughout the North Atlantic and North Pacific Oceans (the Pacific form is generally regarded as a subspecies, Pandalus borealiseous).
 The species occurs as far south as the North Sea, Massachusetts, Oregon and Japan.
 Northern shrimp are hermaphroditic.
 They develop initially as males, then become female after around 3 years, and complete their lives as females.
 Life span is around 5 years, although possibly up to 8 years in northern latitudes.
 They spawn in autumn and females carry the eggs until April/May, when they hatch and the pelagic larvae are released.
 Total adult length is about 15cm.
 This species inhabits areas of soft, muddy sediment with a depth range from 20-1300m.
 Prawns migrate vertically at night to feed on zooplankton.
 Northern prawn are heavily predated on by fish and marine mammals.

-The 2012 ICES advice was based on the stock being a data limited stock and not evaluated with regard to precautionary reference points.
-In 2013 an analytical assessment of the stock is provided.
-The biomass has been above the MSY trigger level since the beginning of the 1990s and fishing mortality below the required level.
-ICES advises catches of no more than 6000 t in 2014.
-ICES also advises that measures should also be taken to address discarding through highgrading.
+Since 2013 an analytical assessment of the stock has been provided.
+Fishing pressure and stock size are below and above the required MSY targets.
+On the basis of the MSY approach ICES advises that catches should be no more than 10,900 t (6,000 t in 2014).
+ICES also advises that measures should be taken to address discarding through highgrading.

 Northern shrimps are mainly caught by 35-45mm single- and twin-trawl nets (minimum legal mesh size 35mm).
 Demersal nets may be towed between 2 boats as in pair-trawling, or one boat may tow more than one net as in twin or multi-rig otter trawling.
 It is not unknown for some boats to tow up to 8 or 10 nets.
 A large number of vessels use sorting grids, to reduce bycatch, on a voluntary basis.
 When sorting grids are not used bycatch species, dominated by saithe and cod, may constitute up to 30% of the landed catch.
 Deep-sea species, e.g. Argentines, roundnose grenadier, rabbitfish and sharks are frequently caught in shrimp trawls in the deeper parts of the Skagerrak and the Norwegian Deep.
 Legislation requiring a species-selective grid has been implemented in the Skaggerak since February 2013.